 To borrow or raise or secure the payment of money in such manner as the Company shall think fit and in particular by the issue of debentures or debenture stock perpetual or otherwise charged upon all or any of the Company (both present and future) and to purchase, redeem, or pay off any such security.

-To act in concert or make any arrangements with any Department of State, Corporation, Conservancy, Fishery or other Board or Local Authority or Body Public or Private, now or hereafter constituted or with any residents in the neighborhood or property of the Company with reference of the objects aforesaid.
+To act in concert or make any arrangements with any Department of State, Corporation, Conservancy, Fishery or other Board or Local Authority or Body Public or Private, now or hereafter constituted or with any residents in the neighbourhood or property of the Company with reference of the objects aforesaid.

 To undertake the office of Trustee, Manager, Secretary, Registrar, or any other office or situation of trust in furtherance of the Company's object.